taubao/Market-Sentiment-Analysis/README.md

 ### How to use the app
 ![alt text](images/homepage.png)

-1. Enter a stock ticker (ex: AAPL, TSLA, MSFT)
+1. Enter a stock ticker
 2. Click Analyze
 3. View results
-4. click Search another stock to run again
+4. Click Search another stock to run again

 ## Implementation